ethanstrominger/Neighbourly/README.md

     \q
     ```

-5. Run the database migrations with the following commands:
+6. Run the database migrations with the following commands:
     ```
-    DATABASE_URL="postgres://localhost/neighbourly" rake db:migrate
+    DATABASE_URL="postgres://localhost/neighbourly" bundle exec rake db:migrate
     psql neighbourly < pcode_table.sql
     ```

-6. Create a new `.env` file in the project root and set the environment variables according to the examples in `.env.example`
+7. Create a new `.env` file in the project root and set the environment variables according to the examples in `.env.example`.
+At minimum, update these variables:

-7. Finally start the application by running the following command:
     ```
+    SECRET_KEY_BASE="your-generated-secret-key-here"
+    DATABASE_URL="postgres://localhost/neighbourly"
+    ```
+    You can generate a secure secret key by running:
+    ```
+    ruby -e "require 'securerandom'; puts SecureRandom.hex(32)"
+    ```

+8. Finally start the application by running the following command:
+    ```
-    ruby app.rb
+    bundle exec ruby app.rb
     ```

 ### Updating the design to suit your organisation